Shuangyi-im/sql-data-analysis/README.md

 order by fre desc
 ```

-**Question 2:please calculate the number of the reviews that hotels received, and only consider those hotels that received reviews having at least one review of an overall rating of 5, 3 and 1, respectively.
+**Question 2: please calculate the number of the reviews that hotels received, and only consider those hotels that received reviews having at least one review of an overall rating of 5, 3 and 1, respectively.
 If all the reviews given to a hotel XXX ONLY having an overall rating of either 4 or 5, it will be excluded, because it does not have any reviews offering an overall rating of 3 or 1.**
 ```sql
 select rw5.*, rw3.Num_of_3_star_rating, rw1.Num_of_1_star_rating from (select hotel_id, count(*) as Num_of_5_star_rating from tripadvisor_data_for_handson_assignment_ONLY where overall_rating = 5 group by hotel_id ) rw5
 join